niels-slotboom/notes/Submanifolds.typ

-- _The Shift_: Given the definition of the normal 1-form,
+- *The Shift* Given the definition of the normal 1-form,
   $
     n = alpha dt,
   $